AI Image Generator for Educators

 Wireframes

-Next, we focused on adding guided suggestions to make refinement easier and reduce prompt entries.
+Next, I focused on adding guided suggestions to make refinement easier and reduce prompt entries.

 Iteration 2